Troubleshooting

 Mongo

-The MongoDB container can be accessed directly using docker exec
+The MongoDB container can be accessed directly using docker exec and mongosh commands to review the database.

 -